Physical signs to look out for

 Variation in moods

 Feelings of sadness, hopelessness, anger, agitation and despair also occur when depression worsens.
 The difference in moods can change throughout the day, which might be worse in the morning yet improve later in the day, or vice-versa.
-You may find you’re apathetic and lose interest in specific projects or the activities and hobbies you used to enjoy.
+You may find you’re feeling apathetic and lose interest in specific projects or the activities and hobbies you used to enjoy.

 What are the “Early Warning Systems”?